-For more information on either of these documents, or on the work of the Groceries Code Action Network, please get in contact with firstname.lastname@example.org or email@example.com
+For more information on either of these documents, or on the work of the Groceries Code Action Network, see these pages, please get in contact with email@example.com or firstname.lastname@example.org

 The Groceries Code Action Network includes: Traidcraft Exchange, Oxfam GB, Fairtrade Foundation, Sustain, Tenant Farmers Association, National Federation of Women’s Institutes, The Food Foundation, Feedback, National Farmers Union of Scotland, Think Global, Food Ethics Council, Bakers, Food and Allied Workers Union, Bananalink, Global Justice Now, British Independent Fruit Growers’ Association, War on Want.

 Food and Farming Policy

 Food and Farming Policy: Sustain encourages integration of sustainable food and farming into local, regional and national government policies.